 - 28.7.1 In addition to the restrictions contained in clause 28.4 above, further fielding restrictions shall apply to certain overs in each innings.
-The nature of such fielding restrictions and the overs during which they shall apply are set out in the following paragraphs. - 28.7.2 The following fielding restrictions shall apply:

-- 28.7.2.1 Two semi-circles shall be drawn on the field of play.
+The nature of such fielding restrictions and the overs during which they shall apply are set out in the following paragraphs. - 28.7.2 The following fielding restrictions shall apply: - 28.7.2.1 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 25.15 yards (23 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field.
 (Refer to paragraph 2 of Appendix C).
-The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter. - 28.7.2.2 Subject to the provisions of 28.7.2.4 below, the Powerplay Overs shall apply for 10 overs per innings to be taken as follows: - 28.7.2.2.1 Powerplay 1 (block of 10 overs for an uninterrupted match) no more than two (2) fielders shall be permitted outside this fielding restriction area.
-In an innings of 50 overs, these are overs 1 to 10 inclusive. - 28.7.2.3 During non-Powerplay overs, no more than four (4) fielders shall be permitted outside this fielding restriction area. - 28.7.2.4 In circumstances when the number of overs of the batting team is reduced, the number of overs within Powerplay 1 shall be reduced in accordance with the table below.
+The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter. - 28.7.2.2 At the instant of delivery: - 28.7.2.2.1 During the Powerplay overs only two fielders shall be permitted outside this fielding restriction area at the instant of delivery. - 28.7.2.2.2 During the non Powerplay overs, no more than 4 fielders shall be permitted outside the fielding restriction area referred to in clause 28.7.2.1 above. - 28.7.2.3 In circumstances when the number of overs of the batting team is reduced, the number of overs within each phase of the innings shall be reduced in accordance with the table below.
 For the sake of clarity, it should be noted that the table shall apply to both the 1st and 2nd innings of the match.